-Consider a sin-tree $T$ in which the backbone is the rightmost path (i.e.\ the path that takes the rightmost child at each step).
-Given some increasing sequence $\{x_i\}$ of vertices along the backbone we cut the tree at these vertices: Let
+Consider a sin-tree $T$ in which the backbone is the rightmost path (i.e., the path through the rightmost child at each generation).
+Given some increasing sequence $\{x_i\}$ of vertices along the backbone, we cut the tree at these vertices: let